neondatabase/website/content/docs/reference/compatibility.md

 ## Statistics collection

-Statistics collected by the Postgres [cumulative statistics system](https://www.postgresql.org/docs/current/monitoring-stats.html) are currently not saved when the Neon compute node is placed into an `Idle` state due to inactivity or restarted.
+Statistics collected by the Postgres [cumulative statistics system](https://www.postgresql.org/docs/current/monitoring-stats.html) are not saved when a Neon compute (where Postgres runs) is suspended due to inactivity or restarted.
 For information about the lifecycle of a Neon compute, see [Compute lifecycle](/docs/conceptual-guides/compute-lifecycle/).
+For information about configuring Neon's autosuspend behavior, see [Autosuspend](/docs/introduction/auto-suspend).

 ## Database encoding